 What happens when interest rates go up?
 Unfortunately, the answer to this question is not as clear as one might hope.
 Indeed, financial institutions can decide whether they want to increase the mortgage rate or not.
 As a result, there is an element of uncertainty that homeowners who have chosen the variable rate option have to live with.
 How will this increase happen?

 However, be aware that the situation could be more critical if your initial loan is so high that it leaves you with little leeway when it comes to managing your budget and if the rise in the interest rate is greater than that mentioned previously.
-What is more, those who like the idea of a rather low variable rate could be tempted to buy a house whose cost far exceeds their repayment capacity.
-In the event of an increase, this could become a major constraint.
+You may even reach your trigger rate.

 In return, a drop in the key rate will allow a larger share of the reimbursement to be spent on the principal amount of the mortgage, thereby reducing the sum that is intended to reimburse the interest rate.
 This will shorten the amortization period of your debt, with the principal amount being repaid more quickly.

 With a variable-payment variable rate, your monthly payment fluctuates according to the current interest rate.
 If interest rises, so does your payment, and vice versa.
 If you opt for this solution, you'll need to make sure that your budget allows for any increases that may occur.